m-n/much-todo/README.md

 The following function is adjusted from the slime sources.
 It is an elisp function which determines the display of slime's prompt.
-If you replace slime's version of this version of the function and push :much-todo to *features* in your lisp image, the slime prompt will display as in the example above.
+If you replace slime's version with this version of the function and push :much-todo to *features* in your lisp image, the slime prompt will display as in the example above.

 Known Issue: Occasionally this seems to be hanging my prompt, requiring a